DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Disable Updating

 Users can use the `AppointmentForm` to update appointments.
 Switch the `AppointmentForm` to [read-only mode](../reference/appointment-form.md#properties) to disable this functionality.
-However, users will not be able to add or delete appointments, too, but these features can be enabled individually.
+However, now users cannot add or delete appointments either, but these features can be enabled individually.

 To enable adding, create a flag that indicates whether an appointment is being added and make the `AppointmentForm` read-only depending on this flag.